Skip to main content

 On this date in Hollywood history -- April edition: Charlie Chaplin was born, Harold Lloyd's "Safety Last!" premieres, a bevy of classic movie stars' birthdays including Doris Day, Bette Davis, Gregory Peck, Spencer Tracy and more! ...

-[Updated] Classic movies heading to the big screen in 2023
+[Updated for 2026] Classic movies heading to the big screen in 2026

 Audrey Hepburn and Cary Grant’s 'Charade' added to Library of Congress list